vincejstraub/libratools/README.md

 ## Requirements

-Requirements are listed in the file :
+Requirements are listed in the `requirements.txt` file.

-* `requirements.txt`

 To install dependencies do the following: